-Bowdoin’s Peary-MacMillan Arctic Museum is the only museum in the United States that is dedicated entirely to all things Arctic.
+Bowdoin’s Peary-MacMillan Arctic Museum is dedicated entirely to all things Arctic.
 It is named after Arctic explorers and Bowdoin graduates Robert E. Peary (Class of 1877) and Donald B. MacMillan (Class of 1898).

 This started as a research and educational endeavor.

 Bowdoin students and faculty began traveling north to study Arctic cultures and environments in 1860.
 The college’s Arctic connections intensified in the early twentieth century as first Peary then MacMillan led repeated expeditions.

 Then, Bowdoin created an Arctic Museum.